Job Architecture: Building structure into an evolving world

 Compelling careers are built by career path frameworks

-Design high impact careers using real career pathsIntentionally design the Transparency, Control and Velocity of career paths to fulfill both your organization’s need for a ready-now skills pipeline as well as your employees' need to feel they are advancing at the right pace.
+Design high impact careers using real career pathsIntentionally design the Transparency, Control and Velocity of career paths to fulfil both your organisation’s need for a ready-now skills pipeline as well as your employees' need to feel they are advancing at the right pace.

-Institutionalize a career cultureUsing technology to ensure career information is easily accessible.
-Facilitate movement and career progression by recognizing non-lateral career moves, celebrating learning rather than just promotions, and rewarding high potentials with more meaningful career experiences.
+Institutionalise a career cultureUsing technology to ensure career information is easily accessible.
+Facilitate movement and career progression by recognising non-lateral career moves, celebrating learning rather than just promotions, and rewarding high potentials with more meaningful career experiences.

 More insights from Mercer Job and Career Architecture

 Mercer invests in job architecture methodologies.
-We conduct ongoing research to ensure alignment with the global marketplace, and we are committed to providing organizations with a leading platform for managing diverse talent populations.
+We conduct ongoing research to ensure alignment with the global marketplace, and we are committed to providing organisations with a leading platform for managing diverse talent populations.

-Our job analysis and evaluation methodology allow organizations to understand the internal comparability and external value of jobs while facilitating the rapid development of new roles and responsibilities.
+Our job analysis and evaluation methodology allow organisations to understand the internal comparability and external value of jobs while facilitating the rapid development of new roles and responsibilities.